Convert videos to 60fps (Updated 10 Jan 2013)

 Introduction:

-A lot of people don't realise this, but 99% of TVs made before this feature was introduced are actually capable of displaying 50FPS and 60FPS, and of course most LCD monitors display 60FPS as well.
+A lot of people don’t realize this, but 99% of TVs made before this feature was introduced are actually capable of displaying 50FPS and 60FPS, and of course most LCD monitors display 60FPS as well.

 This script offers greater quality than any televisions I have seen.